UPPMAX/HPC-python/docs/day4/ml.rst

    Run it on a jupyter notebook on an interactive CPU node.
 An interative GPU node will also do.

    Load the correct modules that contain scikit-learn, numpy, seaborn, pandas, matplotlib and jupyter libraries before starting the jupyter notebook.
-Users on NSC can use prebuilt ``tf_env`` or ``torch_env`` venv.
+Users on NSC and PDC can build their own venvs.

    * Learning outcomes:
       - How to load a jupyter notebook on an interactive node.